 Competitive Research: With tools such as domain overview, traffic analytics, keyword gap, and more, Competitive research provides unique insight into the strengths and weaknesses of your competitors and prospective customers.

-Link Building: Link building is another effective strategy to increase domain authority and rank higher in search engines.
-To help with this, SEMrush provides tools for backlink analysis, backlink audits, and link-building tools.
+Link Building: Link building is another effective strategy to increase Domain Authority and rank higher in search engines.
+To help with this, Semrush provides tools for backlink analysis, backlink audits, and link-building tools.

 On-Page and Technical SEO: Whenever starting a new campaign, on-page and technical SEO is always the first place to look for quick wins.
 By identifying and resolving on-site issues, this can often provide an immediate increase in search rankings.
-To facilitate this, SEMrush provides tools for site audits, SEO content templates, on-page SEO checker, and more.
+To facilitate this, Semrush provides tools for SEO-focused site audits, SEO content templates, on-page SEO checker, and more.